teamniteo/handbook/2_Operations/work-process.md

 ## Schedule

  * Every weekday morning we hold a daily standup meeting.
+ * Every weekday each Nitean needs to check GitHub notifications.

 Sprint meetings replace the daily standup on these days: